-- Employee management ($5/month/employee): Set permissions, track timecards, and track sales by employee
+- Set permissions, track timecards, and track sales by employee

-- Advanced inventory ($25/month/store): Purchase orders, valuation reports, and stock management
+- Purchase orders, valuation reports, and stock management

-- Integrations ($9/month/store): Connect accounting, ecommerce, marketing, and other apps
+- Connect accounting, ecommerce, marketing, and other apps

 Loyverse Payments & Hardware

-Loyverse does not have a built-in payment processor, so you need to find your payment processor and connect it to Loyverse.
-Loyverse offers integrated payment processing with CardConnect, SumUp, Zettle, and Worldpay in the US and over 30 other countries.
+Loyverse does not have a built-in payment processor, so you need to find your own processor and connect it to the POS.
+It offers integrated payment processing with SumUp, Zettle, and Worldpay in the US and over 30 other countries.

-Loyverse recommends iPads and Android POS terminals by Sunni, Bematech, and iMin.
-Its website lists its most recommended hardware, although it does not sell devices itself.
+Additionally, Loyverse recommends iPads and Android POS terminals by Sunmi, Bematech, and iMin.
+Its website lists its most recommended hardware, although Loyverse does not sell devices itself.